dhorions/scribe-pdf-logseq/README.md

 ## Usage

 1. Ensure all prerequisites are installed and paths are correctly set in the scripts.
-2. Connect your Kindle Scribe to the computer.
+2. Run `setup.ps1` script
 3. Run the `scribe_watcher.ps1` script.
 The script will detect the device, export notebooks, convert them to PDF, and integrate them into Logseq.
+4. Connect your Kindle Scribe to the computer.

 ## Troubleshooting